 Your wife has changed… into a mother.

 And perhaps now that the initial period of wonderment over your beautiful baby has died down just a tiny bit and the reality of life with a child is emerging, you might be feeling a bit lost.

 How exactly do you fit in to this close bond the two most precious people in your life share?
 How do you fit into their little world?

-As a mum of two kids, I want to share with you three secrets that I hope will help you make sense of your new role and support your partner, while looking after your own wellbeing too.
+As a mum of two kids, I want to share with you three secrets in my open letter to a new dad that I hope will help you make sense of your new role and support your partner, while looking after your own wellbeing too.

 Pregnancy and childbirth and now motherhood are probably the three most significant life-changing moments your wife will ever experience.
 So it’s quite normal for her to feel overwhelmed at times, even though she may not show it always.

 You should know that underneath that calm “I’ve got this” attitude, she’s probably fretting about a zillion things related to your baby.